 Natural Power (The Company) is committed to ensuring that we conduct our business in a professional and ethical manner that respects and adheres to the human rights of all employees.
 This extends to all companies in our group and parties included in our supply chain with whom we have an affiliation to.
 We expect all our suppliers to uphold the same standards and values that we do and have policies in place that demonstrate their commitment to conduct business in a responsible and ethical manner.

-- Natural Power does not tolerate the physical punishment, abuse or involuntary servitude of any worker.
+→ Natural Power does not tolerate the physical punishment, abuse, or involuntary servitude of

-- Natural Power has a zero-tolerance attitude to modern slavery and human trafficking and we expect all those in our supply chain to comply with our values.
+→ Natural Power has a zero-tolerance attitude to modern slavery and human trafficking and we

-- If a supplier is found to be demonstrating unacceptable practices they will be investigated and provided with guidance regarding immediately required improvements.
+→ If a supplier is found to be demonstrating unacceptable practices they will be investigated and

 The Company and group’s supply chain is limited and is predominantly UK, EU and US based and we would therefore expect these entities to have applicable anti-slavery and human trafficking policies and procedures.
 The Company will not forge commercial relationships with any business knowingly involved with slavery or human trafficking.

 The prevention, detection and reporting of modern slavery in any part of the Company’s business or supply chains, whether in the UK or abroad, is the responsibility of all those working for the Company or under the Company’s control.
 You are required to avoid any activity that might lead to breach of this policy.